GaryStanton/phaser3-merged-input/README.md

     }

     if(player1.buttons_mapped.START > 0) {
-        // Player one is pressing what the plugin considers to be the 'start' button - depending on the controller config }
+        // Player one is pressing what the plugin considers to be the 'start' button - depending on the controller config.
+    }

     if(player1.interaction.device == 'gamepad') {
-        // Player one is using a gamepad, you may wish to update your prompts accordingly }
+        // Player one is using a gamepad, you may wish to update your prompts accordingly.
+    }

-    if (['B8', 'B9', 'B0'].includes(player1.interaction.pressed)) {
+    if (['B8', 'B9', 'B0'].filter(x => player1.interaction.pressed.includes(x)).length) {
-        // Player one has just pressed one of the following buttons - B8, B9 or B0
+        // Player one has just pressed one of the following buttons - B8, B9 or B0.
         // The 'pressed' interaction flag differs from interrogating the buttons directly.
-It will contain the button pressed for a single update tick, as it happens.
+It will contain the button(s) pressed for a single update tick, as it happens.
+        // Here we're comparing an array of button names to the array of buttons pressed in the step.
     }

+    // NEW in v1.6.0
-    if (['RC_S', 'LC_E'].includes(player1.interaction.pressed)) {
+    if (player1.interaction.isPressed(['RC_S', 'LC_E'])) {
-        // Player one has just pressed one of the following buttons - Right cluster: South or Left cluster (DPad): East }
+        // Player one has just pressed one of the following buttons - Right cluster: South or Left cluster (DPad): East.
+        // Instead of comparing arrays directly as above, we're using the included helper function here, which will return any matching buttons that were pressed in this update step.
+    }
 ```

 ## Demo / Dev
 A demo scene is included in the repository.
-The demo has been updated to incorporate the mapped buttons and interactions included in v1.4.0
+The demo has been updated to incorporate the mapped buttons and interactions included in v1.4.0 and the helper functions added in v1.6.0

 ![](src/demo/merged-input-demo.gif)

 Install with `npm install`, then use `npm run dev` to spin up a development server and run the demo scene.